Treating Childhood Trauma and PTSD with Neurofeedback Therapy

 We train individuals with a history of trauma by helping them achieve an “optimal state” of ANS response.
 This means that we help the individual, through neurofeedback training, to find their way to a feeling of restful alertness, when the sympathetic and parasympathetic systems are in balance.

 Often, as a result of this new optimal state, individuals who have suffered a serious traumatic experience will begin to form new neural connections that help them better understand the roots of their trauma.
-A calmed ANS allows the patient to resolve past painful memories with less distress.
+A calm ANS allows the patient to resolve past painful memories with less distress.
 We support these moments with skilled listening and a somatic focus that provides for a healing holding environment.
 The synergy between physiological regulation and insight integration allows for the restoration of genetic capacities and a more integrated sense of self..

 When Bodies “Keep the Score”: Biofeedback and PTSD